-Y. TAB 25: Rehabilitation or Acquisition/Demolition and New Construction of a Blighted Structure
+Y. TAB 25: Rehabilitation, Adaptive Re-use or Acquisition/Demolition and New Construction of a Blighted Structure

-A Capital Needs Assessment ("CNA") is required under each of the scoring categories within this Section.
-Each Section contains specific requirements that must be included in the CNA; however, the qualification requirements of the CNA are applicable to all scoring categories, and therefore, the Application must include supporting documentation that validates the credentials of the licensed professional preparing the CNA.
+A Capital Needs Assessment ("CNA") is required under each of the scoring categories within this Section except Section 2.9(Y)(4) which requires specific certifications by a licensed professional who has the qualifications required under Section 2.9(Y)(1)(d).
+Each Section contains specific requirements that must be included in the applicable certification/CNA; however, the qualification requirements of the applicable certification/CNA are applicable to all scoring categories, and therefore, the Application must include supporting documentation that validates the credentials of the licensed professional preparing the applicable certification/CNA.
+While ADOH may request further clarification of items submitted in this Tab during underwriting, in order to receive points in this scoring category, Applications must be responsive to each provision in Tab 25 that is listed in the provisions below the Project type for which the Applicant is requesting points.